lexparsimon/lexparsimon.github.io/_essays/conflict.md

 So how should we approach this question?
 One need not be familiar with Marxist thought to know that capitalist production functions by appropriating the surplus value created by (social) labour.
 However, what is interesting in terms of the possibility of a new social conflict due to AI and automation, is how capitalism does so.
-In [Capital](https://en.wikipedia.org/wiki/Das_Kapital), Marx distinguishes between formal and real subsumption of labour by capital.
-Under formal subsumption, labour is exploited by capital simply in socio-economic terms.
-It occurs when the capitalist monopolises the means of production, and therefore, forces the worker to yield to the conditions of wage labour, become hired, and give away their added value.
-Real subsumption, on the other hand, occurs along with the technological evolution of capitalist production, under which the worker is dominated by the capitalist not only because he is hired by the latter, but also because in the very process of production, the worker is exploited by the material movement of capital.
+In [Capital](https://en.wikipedia.org/wiki/Das_Kapital), Marx distinguishes between _formal_ and _real_ subsumption of labour by capital.
+Under _formal_ subsumption, labour is exploited by capital simply in socio-economic terms.
+It occurs when the capitalist monopolises the means of production, and therefore, forces the worker to yield to the conditions of wage labour, become hired, and give away their added value. _Real_ subsumption, on the other hand, occurs along with the technological evolution of capitalist production, under which the worker is dominated by the capitalist not only because he is hired by the latter, but also because in the very process of production, the worker is exploited by the material movement of capital.
 He is dominated by the system of machines and becomes a kind of a living appendix to them, forced to work according to the technological logic of the machinery he operates, or rather, is operated by.
 In other words, the worker is subsumed by capital not only in terms of production relations, but also in terms of the very production processes he works in.
 This, according to Marx, is what makes the domination of labour by capital in organisational and administrative terms, and hence, the efficient obtaining of maximum surplus value from the employment of labour, possible.
 This theoretical framework can be easily extended to post-industrial economies dominated by services by replacing the machinery logic with, for instance, the bureaucratic-administrative logic of typical office work.

-Now, what is it that changes in capitalist production with the advent and introduction of Industry 4.0 with Machine-to-Machine, Internet of Things, and AI systems?
+Now, what is it that changes in capitalist production with the advent and introduction of Industry 4.0 with [Machine to Machine](https://en.wikipedia.org/wiki/Machine_to_machine), [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things), and AI systems?
 The worker as an appendix to the production process essentially disappears, and with it, disappears also the bundle of manager and supervisor positions telling the worker what and how to do, since there is no one anymore to command over: algorithms and robots are now at work.
-Unlike the disappearing factory or white collar workers, the remaining employees, required to develop, innovate, and sustain production, such as R&D scientists, engineers, and business developers, are not working under real subsumption by capital.
+Unlike the disappearing factory or white collar workers, the remaining employees, required to develop, innovate, and sustain production, such as R&D scientists, engineers, and business developers, are not working under _real_ subsumption by capital.
 They are mainly concerned with intellectual and creative work in which they are operationally free.
-Although the external socio-economic conditions are still dictated by capital since these creative workers are being employed by it (formal subsumption), in the very creative process, however, they are not functionally dominated by capital.
+Although the external socio-economic conditions are still dictated by capital since these creative workers are being employed by it (_formal_ subsumption), in the very creative process, however, they are not functionally dominated by capital.
 Moreover, with the capitalist losing leverage over traditional workers due to automation replacing them, the creative workers gain further space for operational freedom.
-Thus, the widespread introduction of Industry 4.0 and AI systems completely or partially abolishes real subsumption in capitalist production.
+Thus, the widespread introduction of Industry 4.0 and AI systems completely or partially abolishes _real_ subsumption in capitalist production.

 Interestingly, this is precisely where space for a new social conflict structurally opens up.
 While the conflict between the traditional industrial worker and the capitalist revolved around wages, working hours and conditions, the creative worker is typically well-paid, enjoys retirement benefits, vacations, and is often even lured by employee share option plans, offering company shares to its employees.
 Therefore, the conflict is to be found in a different place.

+## 17th century France

 To understand the possibilities of the creative class entering into conflict with existing capitalist structures, it is worthwhile to look back at a structurally similar socio-economic conflict in history: that between the bourgeoisie and feudal aristocracy in 17th century Western Europe.
 Comedies of that epoch outstandingly show what the emerging bourgeois was striving for.
 He was striving to make his way to the ruling classes through social climbing: marrying a noble woman or buying a noble title, thus turning from a bourgeois to a noble.
-For example, Moliere’s classic play Le bourgeois gentilhomme, an evident oxymoron, mocks such attempts of social climbing by the pretentious bourgeois and ingeniously shows the emerging class conflict.
+For example, Moliere’s classic play [Le bourgeois gentilhomme](https://en.wikipedia.org/wiki/Le_Bourgeois_gentilhomme), an evident oxymoron, mocks such attempts of social climbing by the pretentious bourgeois and ingeniously shows the emerging class conflict.
-Likewise, being only formally subsumed by capital and having considerable operational freedom, resources, and time at their disposal, many creative workers today dream about converting their creative abilities into capital and applying it with profit, thus liberating themselves from the exploitation of capital and becoming capitalist entrepreneurs themselves.
+Likewise, being only _formally_ subsumed by capital and having considerable operational freedom, resources, and time at their disposal, many creative workers today dream about converting their creative abilities into capital and applying it with profit, thus liberating themselves from the exploitation of capital and becoming capitalist entrepreneurs themselves.
 As we can see, this is structurally analogous to the 17-18th century bourgeoisie striving to liberate themselves from the domination of the monarchic system offering